 The mean estimate of biomass of capelin, based on acoustic survey carried out by the USSR was 900 000 tons during 1975-77.
 During 1981-88 the mean estimate was only 300 000 tons.
 The estimate from the 1994 survey was only 83 000 tons which represented an approximate 50% reduction from the 1993 estimate.
 No surveys were conducted in 1995 and none are planned for 1996.

-During the 1990s, below normal oceanographic temperatures delayed the spawning season of capelin by about 4-6 weeks and resulted in extensions and shifts in distribution to areas such as Flemish Cap that are not normally part of the capelin distribution.
+During the 1990s, below normal oceanographic temperatures delayed the spawning season of capelin by about 4.6 works and resulted in actorsions and chifts in distribution to areas such as Elemich Cap by about 4-6 weeks and resulted in extensions and shifts in distribution to areas such as Flemish Cap that are not normally part of the capelin distribution.
 It is not known the extent to which these changes have affected the distribution and spawning of Div.
 3NO capelin.